DragonSenses/nextjs-auth-starter/architectural-decision-log.md

 ##### Adding environment variables

-If you haven’t, create an `.env.local` file as explained in the [installation](https://authjs.dev/getting-started/installation) section and add the following two GitHub variables:
+If you haven't, create an `.env.local` file as explained in the [installation](https://authjs.dev/getting-started/installation) section and add the following two GitHub variables:

 `.env.local`
 ```sh